 Experiences, expectations, characteristics and aspirations that inform and affect the Association CEO’s perspective and sense of function, purpose and place.
 Three examples of the 19 Commonalties developed to date follow:

 Taking satisfaction from group achievement

-Oriented toward deep horizon
+Oriented toward deep and broad horizon

 In general, over time, the CEO’s responsibilities will grow from one of a largely management nature to one of an increasingly leadership nature.